kubernetes/enhancements/keps/sig-node/2221-remove-dockershim/README.md

 - Adequate test signal quality for node e2e
 - Tests are in Testgrid and linked in KEP
 - Allowing time for additional user feedback and bug reports
+- Kubelet switched to use CRI API v1

 ### Upgrade / Downgrade Strategy

-Upgrade: Users should follow the migration guide before upgrading to a version of the kubelet that no longer includes dockershim.
+Upgrade: Users should follow the [migration guide](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/) before upgrading to a version of the kubelet that no longer includes dockershim.

 Downgrade: Not applicable.